EGI-Federation/documentation/content/en/internal/helpdesk/ggus-user-guide/_index.md

 submits tickets with different certificates he does not see all of their tickets.
 The reason for this is that the DN string of the certificate is stored in each ticket.
 Showing all tickets of a user can be done by using the GGUS search engine.
-In the GGUS search engine users can search by user name amongst others.
+In the GGUS search engine users can search by username amongst others.
 This search will show all tickets of a user independent from the authentication information.